pcoutin/cpanel-cert-updater/README.md

 HOST = 'yourwebsite.com'
 ```

-Then run it, passing the paths to the certificate, key, and
+Then run it, passing the paths to the certificate, private key, and
 [CA bundle](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem).

 ```